puzzleos/stubby/README.md

 * https://github.com/systemd/systemd

+## Stubby Releases and Code Branches

+The "main" branch is for stubby development and there are no guarantees regarding interface and/or application stability.
+The "stable-X" branches provide a interface stability promise within the branch; release tags will be created within the stable branches for users that wish to target a specific release.

+The "stable-1" branch and all v1.y.z tags are for EFI binaries without a SBAT section.

+The "stable-2" branch and all v2.y.z tags are for EFI binaries with a SBAT section.

 ## Building and Using Stubby

 As stubby is intentionally a small and simple tool it has a very limited number